 As I raised my family, I invited my children around the island counter in our home, and they helped.
 Even as babies, they could stir, pull things apart, or chop with a butter knife.
 They could knead bread and make their version of a loaf.
 It was all beautiful.
 I miss those days.

 Traveling to Cook

 It’s a family joke that I travel with my kitchen.
 My sister says I travel with my refrigerator.
 When I visit family, I always go to the grocery store to buy food to prepare.
 When a friend or church member is in the hospital, I will bring them fresh juice if they want it.
 When my adult children have something big happening, such as surgery or a health crisis, I come with my kitchen!

 After my children left the nest, I began to fall back into bad dietary habits.
 And I had some scares that jolted me into going back to better eating.
 But I’m sorry to say that I did not stick with it.
 I’m presently at that juncture again.

 Why does this matter to me?
 The health of my family mattered a lot.
 My twins were 10 weeks early and spent three months in the NICU.
 I was a fanatic about giving them the best, starting with my own milk.
 That meant my diet mattered, both when I was pregnant and when I was nursing.
 Abstaining from things that harm health was important too.
 When I’m offered a drink, I tell people I started drinking at 14 and gave it up at 20 (when I was pregnant the first time).
 I think of this every time someone posts that they can now begin drinking at 21!

 Health Benefits and Toxins

-There is no getting around the fact that we all ingest toxic substances — in our food, water, air.
-And, very important organs have to deal with the load of toxic substances.
-So the dilemma is — are healing foods healing if they are not organic?
+There is no getting around the fact that we all ingest toxic substances — in our food, water, and air.
+Very important organs have to deal with the load of toxic substances.
+The dilemma is, are healing foods healing if they are not organic?
 Is the balance of toxicity vs. nutrients okay?
 If we were able to do the math, would one balance out the other?